Dungannon: Gaelic games

-Hare coursing

-The local Hare Coursing Club has been in existence since the 1920s but the sport was popular in the area long before the formation of the club.
-With hare coursing currently banned in Northern Ireland, the Dungannon club organises meetings in the Republic of Ireland.

 Greyhound racing

 Greyhound racing was once a popular sport in Dungannon.
 The Dungannon Greyhound Stadium was opened in July 1930, the third track in Northern Ireland after Celtic Park and Dunmore Stadium.
 The stadium, also known as the Oaks Park Greyhound Stadium, remained operational until January 2003 when it was closed by Dungannon (Oaks Park) Stadium Greyhound Racing Limited who had taken over the track in 1995 and saw the opportunity to make a substantial profit by developing the site.

 Rugby

 Dungannon Rugby FC, founded in 1873, was one of the first towns in Ireland to form a rugby club.